yacchin1205/naoqi-sdk-docker/README.md

     $ git clone https://github.com/yacchin1205/naoqi-sdk-docker.git
     ```

-2. Download the cross toolchain (ex. `ctc-linux64-atom-2.3.0.110.zip` ) from https://community.aldebaran.com/en/resources/software and copy the `naoqi-sdk-docker` directory
+2. Download the cross toolchain (ex. `ctc-linux64-atom-2.3.0.110.zip` ) from https://community.aldebaran.com/en/resources/software and copy it into the `naoqi-sdk-docker` directory
 3. Move the `naoqi-sdk-docker` directory, and build an image...

     ```